geokit/geokit/README.markdown

 If you're using this gem with the [geokit-rails plugin](http://github.com/andre/geokit-rails/tree/master), the plugin creates a template with these settings and places it in `config/initializers/geokit_config.rb`.

+## SUPPORTED GEOCODERS

+### "regular" address geocoders
+* Yahoo Geocoder - requires an API key.
+* Geocoder.us - may require authentication if performing more than the free request limit.
+* Geocoder.ca - for Canada; may require authentication as well.
+* Geonames - a free geocoder

+### address geocoders that also provide reverse geocoding
+* Google Geocoder - requires an API key.

+### IP address geocoders
+* IP Geocoder - geocodes an IP address using hostip.info's web service.
+* Geoplugin.net -- another IP address geocoder

+### The Multigeocoder
+* Multi Geocoder - provides failover for the physical location geocoders.

 ## NOTES ON WHAT'S WHERE

 mappable.rb contains the Mappable module, which provides basic